CoyoteTechWriter/Probka/README.md

 ![](ekran2.jpg)
 <br>

 3. Fill out all the fields, read the privacy policy, and accept it.
-In case some fields are left blank, or filled out incorrectly, the website will ask you to fill out/correct the data in a particular field.
+In case some fields are left blank, or filled out incorrectly, you will be asked to fill out/correct the data in a particular field.

 > ***Note***: It is impossible to proceed without accepting the privacy policy and user access agreement.
 <br>